 Episode 21 – Six Simple Steps If You Can’t Decide On Your Business Idea

-- You might have no business ideas or feel that none of the ones you have had really suit you.
+- You have no business ideas or feel that none of the ones you have had really suit you.

-- You might have one business idea but you aren’t entirely sure if it has legs and you have legs to a certain extent.
-(You may never have started a business before.
-We all start somewhere.)
+- You have one business idea but you aren’t entirely sure if it will work, or if you personally would be able to start it.
+You may never have started a business before.
+We all start somewhere.

-- You might have several ideas and you’d really love to do them all and you’re having a terrible time making a decision.
+- You have several ideas and you’d really love to do them all and you’re having a terrible time making a decision.